 I have several videos on Medicare Advantage plans.
 But here, briefly, are some pros and cons.

-Most people know Medicare Part C as the HMOs (Health Maintenance Organizations) or PPOs (Preferred Provider Organizations).
+Most people know Medicare Advantage Plans as the HMOs (Health Maintenance Organizations) or PPOs (Preferred Provider Organizations).
 Most Medicare Advantage Plans are either an HMO or a PPO.
 There are other types of Medicare Advantage Plans but those are seldom used and goes beyond the scope of this video.
-All are considered Part C.
+All are considered Part C / Medicare Advantage Plans.

 Medicare Advantage plans are not enhanced Medicare coverage.
 By design and regulation, Medicare Advantage plans offer health coverage that is Actuarially Equivalent to the benefits you receive from Part A & B.